 Improved variety with fount-like branches that display large orange-red blooms in summer and large, burnished, delicious red fruit in early fall.
 A popular variety for making pomegranate juice, Beautiful as shrub, small tree or espalier.
 Fruits best in warm semi-arid climates.
 Deciduous.

-- OverviewLight Needs:Full sunWatering Needs:Needs occasional water once established; increase during blooming/fruiting cycle.Average Landscape Size:Moderate grower to 10 ft. tall and wide.
+- OverviewLight Needs:Full sunWatering Needs:Occasional water once established; increase during bloom/fruit cycle.Average Landscape Size:Moderate grower to 10 ft. tall and wide.

-- CareCare InformationFollow a regular water schedule during first growing season to establish a deep, extensive root system.
-Drought tolerant when established; performs best with supplemental water during flowering and fruiting cycle.
+- CareCare InformationProvide average, well-draining soil.
+Water regularly during first growing season to establish deep, extensive root system.
+Drought tolerant when established; performs best with supplemental water during flower and fruiting cycle.
 Feed before new growth begins in spring.
-For a tidy, neat appearance, shear annually to shape.Pruning time: early spring.Light Needs:Full sunWatering Needs:Needs occasional water once established; increase during blooming/fruiting cycle.
+For a tidy, neat appearance, prune annually to shape.Pruning time: early spring.Light Needs:Full sunWatering Needs:Occasional water once established; increase during bloom/fruit cycle.